plokhotnyuk/jsoniter-scala/README.md

 - Configurable size of internal buffers when parsing from `InputStream` or serializing to `OutputStream`, no extra buffering is required

-For upcoming features and fixes see [Change log](https://github.com/plokhotnyuk/jsoniter-scala/blob/master/CHANGES.md) and [Issues page](https://github.com/plokhotnyuk/jsoniter-scala/issues).
+For upcoming features and fixes see [Commits](https://github.com/plokhotnyuk/jsoniter-scala/commits/master) and [Issues page](https://github.com/plokhotnyuk/jsoniter-scala/issues).

 ## How to use